Let’s Get to Know Each Other

 Founded in 2002, Memory Care Home Solutions serves the greater St. Louis community.
 Founder & Executive Director, Lisa Baron, discovered a gap in care partner preparedness when personally navigating the care partner role.
 As her family struggled with the daily challenges to support her mother-in-law, who had Alzheimer’s disease, Lisa observed the lack of individualized services to help families navigate the journey of caring for a loved one at home.
 In response, she founded MCHS with expert guidance from researchers and physicians at the Washington University Alzheimer’s Disease Research Center.

-Memory Care Home Solutions (MCHS) exists to extend and improve quality time at home for families supporting and caring for loved ones with memory loss, dementia, and Alzheimer’s disease.
+Memory Care Home Solutions (MCHS) exists to improve dignity and quality of life for people living with dementia and their families by transforming evidence-based interventions into accessible healthcare solutions.
 Our goals are to reduce family care partner stress, provide tools that increase confidence to handle difficult situations, improve quality time at home, and help prepare for the future.

 We provide in-home training on convenient, affordable, easy-to-implement solutions to make home and daily life safer, less stressful and more meaningful.
 We work diligently to provide our services to all people who can benefit, and we welcome the participation of our community in the work of Memory Care Home Solutions.